Kardex AG: Kardex posts strong result for first half of year | 4-Traders

 Conference-ID: 2462283

-Alternatively, you can also participate via audio webcast on webcasts.eqs.com/kardex20180802.
+Alternatively, you can also participate via audio webcast on https://webcasts.eqs.com/kardex20180802.
 Please note that questions can only be placed via the conference call.
 Please log in approx. 5 minutes prior to the audio webcast.

 Interim Report